attacksurge/.github/profile/README.md

 ![AttackSurge](https://raw.githubusercontent.com/attacksurge/.github/main/attacksurge.png)
-_At AttackSurge, our mission is to offer distributed scanning that's accessible and transparent_
+At AttackSurge, our mission is to offer distributed scanning that's accessible and transparent.

-We focus on building free tools for rapid security scanning by leveraging cloud providers.
+We focus on building free tools and curating resources for rapid security scanning by leveraging cloud providers.